SurajK13170/AllSports/README.md

 ### Swagger

-The Swagger will run at `http://localhost:8000/api-docs`.
+The Swagger will run at `https://allsports-backend.onrender.com/api-docs`.
+The Deployed Link is `https://allsports-backend.onrender.com`